-For peace of mind when you’re away from home, read our advice to finding the perfect sitter for your pet.
+For peace of mind when you’re away from home, read our advice on finding the perfect sitter for your pet.

 How to find a pet sitter

-Finding the right pet sitter can give you peace of mind on your holiday, knowing your pet’s in safe and caring hands while you’re away.
+Finding the right pet sitter can give you peace of mind on your holiday.
+You can relax and enjoy your break knowing your pet is in safe hands while you’re away.
 But many pet owners are unsure of what to look for in a prospective pet sitter, and without proper industry regulation, it can be difficult to know who to trust.
 We’ve put together advice for helping you find the right pet sitter for your pet.